 What do you do when your doctor prescribes a biologic that he or she believes will greatly improve the symptoms of your rheumatoid arthritis or other autoimmune disease, but your insurance company refuses to pay for the drug?

 These drugs are expensive and may especially be denied by your insurance company when prescribed in combination.
+In fact, biologics account for less than 3% of prescriptions but almost half of US drug spending.
 While your doctor is trying to find the combination of drug therapies that gives you the most relief for your symptoms with the fewest side effects, the insurance company can put a halt to this by refusing to pay for the biologics.

 Some insurance companies will disallow all biologics until the patient has gone through a “step procedures,” others will refuse to allow the drugs in combination with one another, while still others will flat out deny the drugs you need for your disease.
 Health insurance companies often deny DMARD biologics like Stelara, Remicade, Enbrel, Entyvio, and Humira even though many patients with severe autoimmune diseases can benefit greatly from them.